 - Contact Law Enforcement.
 It is important that you file a police report regarding the car accident.
 Be sure to explain how the crash occurred to the police officers.
 In your explanation, be sure to mention any statements made by the other driver.
 Especially if the other driver made an admission of fault.
 Also, be sure to describe to law enforcement any injuries you and/or your passengers.
 Be sure to obtain a case number and the officer's "business card" or contact information.
 Be sure to get the accident report at a later date.
 The accident report can take several days to be complete.

-- Get Photos: Take photographs of the crash scene from various angles and distances.
+- Take Photos: Take photographs of the crash scene from various angles and distances.
 Also, take photos of the cars involved.
 These pictures are often very valuable when filing your claim.
 Be sure to preserve the pictures by emailing them to yourself and/or downloading the images to your computer.

 - Immediately contact Englander Peebles at (954) 500-4878 to discuss your legal rights.